zikai1/CVPR24_PointSetReg/README.md

 ## C++
-We are re-implementing the MATLAB code using C++ for better efficiency, and we will release it as soon as possible!
+We are re-implementing the MATLAB code using C++ for better efficiency.
+We will release it as soon as possible!